dymodi/dymodi.github.io/MLfolds/Reinforcement-Learning-Basic-Facts.md

 **Discrete case: Monte Carlo tree seach (MCTS)**

 Build a decision tree and run some random search to have a glimpse of the quality of the decision sequences.
+It's heuristic search algorithm.